dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 	- **Department Name** - Appears when users tap **About Configuration** during activation.

 	- **Department Phone** - Appears when the user clicks the Need Help button during activation.
-    - **Setup Assistant Options** - These settings can be made later in the iOS **Settings** menu if excluded from Setup Assistant.
+    - **Setup Assistant Options** - If excluded from Setup Assistant options, these settings can be set later in the iOS **Settings** menu.
         - **Passcode** - Prompt for passcode during activation.
 Always require a passcode unless the device will be secured or have access controlled in some other manner (that is, kiosk mode that restricts the device to one app).
         - **Location Services** - If enabled, Setup Assistant prompts for the service during activation
         - **Restore** - If enabled, Setup Assistant prompts for iCloud backup during activation
-        - **Apple ID** - If enabled, iOS will prompt users for an Apple ID when Intune attempts to install an app without an ID.
-An Apple ID is required to download iOS App Store apps, including those installed by Intune.
+        - **Apple ID** - If enabled, iOS prompts users for an Apple ID when Intune attempts to install an app without an ID.
+An Apple ID is required to download iOS App Store apps, including apps installed by Intune.
         - **Terms and Conditions** - If enabled, Setup Assistant prompts users to accept Apple's terms and conditions during activation
         - **Touch ID** - If enabled, Setup Assistant prompts for this service during activation
         - **Apple Pay** - If enabled, Setup Assistant prompts for this service during activation